yanfeiwuts/Metalearning/README.md

 * Users register to new account (Email, Facebook, Github)
 * Users logs in to access account
-* User picks the technology/language/etc they would like to learn
+* User picks what their favorite artist/genre/etc.
 * Settings (Accessibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**